 Asynchronous collaboration tools:

-ANGEL -The instructional designer(s) working with COIL classes can either create a separate ANGEL course shell for collaborative activities.
+Blackboard -The instructional designer(s) working with COIL classes can create a separate Blackboard course shell for collaborative activities.

 Canvas - Canvas provides a very easy-to-use and powerful modern course management system.
 Instructurs may create free accounts to develop a course site for shared collborative activities.